-I’ve recently discovered the Amika Hair Straightening Brush which seems like the answer to my woes.
+I’ve recently discovered the Amika Straightening Brush which seems like the answer to my woes.
 Can it replace my flat iron?
-Read on to find out my thoughts on the straightening brush.
+Read on to find out my thoughts on the Amika Hair Brush and if it belongs on the of the best hair straightening brush.

 The Amika Polished Perfection Straightening Brush is a good flat iron alternative that straightens hair in half the time.
 The great thing about the product is its ability to transform curls and waves into straight hair without losing hair volume.
 It heats up rapidly and has a lower risk of snagging or pulling on the locks.

 The Amika brush is best for people who want a low-maintenance straightening tool.
 It can also be helpful for those who are concerned about heat damage but still want smooth, sleek locks.

 However, this will not give you the same result you’ll get with a flat iron, meaning it won’t make your hair pin-straight from roots to tips.

 - Ball-tipped ceramic bristles emit far-infrared heat

 - Comes with an auto-shutoff feature and a temperature lock

 - Ergonomic handle and swivel cord for easy use

 - Hard to fully straighten roots or tips